MicrosoftDocs/dynamics365smb-docs/business-central/admin-cds-company-concept.md

 ![The security role controls data visibility.](media/cds_bu_team_company_2.png)

 In this example, a new Europe root business unit is created in [!INCLUDE[d365fin](includes/cds_long_md.md)] as the parent for both DEMF and ESMF.
 The Europe business unit is not related to synchronization.
-However, it can give members of the EUR Sales team access to account data in both DEMF and ESMF by setting the data visibility to **Parent/Child BU** on the associated security role.
+However, it can give members of the EUR Sales team access to account data in both DEMF and ESMF by setting the data visibility to **Parent/Child BU** on the associated security role in [!INCLUDE[d365fin](includes/cds_long_md.md)].

 Synchronization determines which team should own records.
 This is controlled by the **Default owning team** field on the BCI_Company record.
 When a BCI_Company record is enabled for synchronization we automatically create the associated business unit and owner team (if it doesn't already exist), and set the **Default owning team** field.
 When synchronization is enabled for an entity, administrators can change the owning team but cannot clear the field.